hn/bsh-home-appliances/README.md

 After three retransmission attempts without an acknowledgement, the transmission is considered to have failed.

+#### Timing

+The D-Bus protocol is highly dependent on precise timing, as it utilizes inter-frame gaps to establish synchronization.
+The state machine resets its status whenever no character is received for a duration equivalent to 2 bytes (which corresponds to 2.083ms at 9600 baud).

+Implementations that lack access to exact timing information (such as the [ESPHome component](components/bshdbus/)) can therefore only approximate the protocol.
+However, in practice, these approximations generally function quite reliably.

 #### Boot log

 A typical boot sequence just for the power module and user interface panel starts like this: